Asterix at the Olympic Games: Film adaptation

 A live action movie of this book was released in France in January 2008 to coincide with the Beijing Olympics.
 Even though it is similar to the original story, there are some differences.
 The main one being instead of the whole village taking part in the games, only Asterix, Obelix, Getafix, Dogmatix, and a new character named Lovesix take part in the games in order for Lovesix to win the heart of, and show his worthiness for, princess Irina.
 There is also another subplot about Julius Caesar's son Brutus, who also wants to marry the princess, overthrow his father and take over the Roman empire.

 Goscinny and Uderzo cameo

 Authors Rene Goscinny and Albert Uderzo appear on page 29 in a carved bas-relief at the front of the Olympic Village.
 Goscinny is calling Uderzo a 'despot' and Uderzo replies with 'tyrant'.
 The two are pacifying a bull, implying that creating an Asterix story is a Herculean task.

-Reception

-On Goodreads, it has a score of 4.13 of 5.